mcosovic/JuliaGrid.jl/docs/src/manual/acOptimalPowerFlow.md

 ---

 ## [Constraint Functions](@id DCConstraintFunctionsManual)
-JuliaGrid keeps track of all the references to internally formed constraints in the `constraint` field of the `ACOptimalPowerFlow` composite type.
+JuliaGrid keeps track of all the references to internally formed constraints in the `constraint` field of the `ACOptimalPowerFlow` type.
 These constraints are divided into six fields:
 ```@repl ACOptimalPowerFlow
 fieldnames(typeof(analysis.method.constraint))
 ```